probcomp/metaprob/doc/language.md

 Metaprob has three basic kinds of procedure:

 1. 'Native' generative procedure.
-These are procedures that can be processed by the meta-circular interpreter (see `infer` namespace).
+These are procedures that are written in Metaprob and can therefore be processed by the meta-circular interpreter (see `infer` namespace).
    Native generative procedures are the values of `gen` expressions.
 1. 'Foreign' generative procedure.
 These are procedures, usually